 One of the best versions I’ve tried had dried fruit, pine nuts, and some type of yogurt sauce.
 YUM!
-Knowing that cauliflower steaks do well with a tasty sauce, I got to thinking about one of my favorite ingredients to use in creamy dressings: tahini!
+Knowing that veggie steaks do well with a tasty sauce, I got to thinking about one of my favorite ingredients to use in creamy dressings: tahini!

 This sesame seed paste is so versatile, and with the right flavorings, transforms from a bitter puree into a delicious condiment.
-In this recipe, I’ve coated cauliflower steaks with lemon parsley tahini.
+In this recipe, I’ve coated cauliflower steaks with garlic tahini sauce mixed with lemon and parsley.
 The result?
 PERFECTION.

-Cauliflower Steaks with Lemon Parsley Tahini
+Vegan Cauliflower Steak with Lemon Parsley Tahini

 For the dressing:

-- 1/2 cup tahini
+- 1/3 cup tahini

 - 1 lemon - juiced

-- 1/4 cup parsley - finely chopped
+- 1/4 cup chopped parsley

-- 2 cloves garlic - pressed
+- 2 cloves garlic - minced or pressed

 - 1/4 cup water

-- Preheat oven to 425 degrees F. Line two baking sheets with parchment paper.
+- Preheat oven to 425 degrees F. Line a baking sheet with parchment paper.